 Board of Education:

 Our office does represent the Board of Education.
-You may contact us at (240) 777-6700 and your call will be appropriately directed.
+You may contact us at (240) 777-6700 or call 311 and your call will be appropriately directed.

 Abuse/Neglect of Vulerable Adults:

 The Department of Health and Human Services, Aging and Disability Services, investigates allegations of abuse, neglect, and financial exploitation of vulnerable adults.
 See Title 14 of the Family Law Article.
 The intake office screens all referrals, and when appropriate, will send a team of a nurse and social worker to investigate.
-(Intake: 240-777-3000)
+(Intake: 240-777-3000 or call 311)

 The Animal Services Division, a Division of the Police Department, responds to complaints such as animals at large, cruelty to animals, dangerous animals, etc. They can answer questions regarding animal licensing and vaccination.
 This Division will also collect animals, for appropriate reasons.
-The Animal Services Division can be reached at (240) 773-5925.
+The Animal Services Division can be reached at (240) 773-5925 or call 311.